MJRichardson/TypeSql/Readme.md

 #TypeSql

 TypeSql is a compiler.
 It compiles annotated SQL into strongly-typed data-access-objects.

 The inspiration was [TypeScript](http://www.typescriptlang.org/).
+But don't try to take the analogy too far.
+TypeScript takes annotated javascript and compiles it into plain javascript.
+Its primary purpose is verification.
+TypeSQL takes annotated SQL and compiles it into a different, general-purpose programming language (C# only, for the moment).
+Our primary purpose is for you to write less code.
+Less code means less bugs and more functionality.
+It means you can ask for more money and go home earlier.
+Your family will love you more, and you will live longer.

 Do you believe that a strongly-typed, object-orientated programming language is the best way to write applications?
 Do you believe that SQL is *still* the best language for querying relational databases?